ROCm/rocm-examples/Libraries/hipSOLVER/syevdx/README.md

     - `S` (single-precision real: `float`)
     - `D` (double-precision real: `double`)

+    For single- and double-precision complex values, the function `hipsolverDn[CZ]heevdx(...)` is available in hipSOLVER.

     In this example, a double-precision real input matrix is used, in which case the function accepts the following parameters:
     - `hipsolverHandle_t handle`
     - `hipsolverEigMode_t jobz`: Specifies whether the eigenvectors should also be calculated besides the eigenvalues.
 The following values are accepted: